Program Guidelines - FY19

-Grant recipients are required to credit the Massachusetts Cultural Council in all print, audio, video and internet materials, and all publicity materials (such as press releases, brochures, posters, advertisements and web sites).
+Grant recipients are required to credit the Mass Cultural Council in all print, audio, video and internet materials, and all publicity materials (such as press releases, brochures, posters, advertisements and web sites).
 Detailed information will be provided in the contract package mailed to grantees.

 All items are required for an application to be considered complete.
 Incomplete applications will affect the outcome of an application.
 Email and faxed materials are not acceptable.